banwarp/benton_epi/syndSurveillanceReadme.md

 ```

 ### syndSuccess
 The main goal of syndromic surveillance in a setting like the COVID-19 pandemic is to determine if the disease exists in the sample at all.
 It is not as important exactly how many cases, just if there is a positive number. `syndSuccess(n,k,prev)` computes the probability of observing at least 1 case given a population `p`, sample size `k`, and prevalence `prev`.
-It works by calling `syndExact` for all `x` from `1` to `prev` (or `prev*n` if `prev` is decimal).
+It works by calling `syndExact` for all `x` from `1` to `prev` (or `prev*n` if `prev` is decimal). `syndSuccess` passes the sensitivity of the test/likelihood of transmission to `syndExact`.
 ```
 syndSuccess <- function(n, # population
-                        k,   # size of sample
+                        k, # sample size
-                        prev # prevalence
+                        prev, # prevalence in population
+                        sensitivity=1 # sensitivity of the test/likelihood of infection
                         ){
   if(prev < 1){prev <- round(n*prev,0)}  # converting decimal prevalence to count

   p <- 0  # initializing probability
   # calls syndExact for each case from 1 to total prevalence
   for(x in 1:prev){
-    p <- p + syndExact(n,k,x,prev)
+    p <- p + syndExact(n,k,x,prev,sensitivity)
   }
   return(p)
 }
 ```

 ### syndDistribution and syndSamples
 Although syndromic surveillance is not as concerned with a distribution or generating samples, other though experiments do rely on these functions.
 For example, if you meet 50 random people out of a population of 1,000 every day for 30 days, and the population prevalence is 2 cases, on how many days would you expect to have at least one exposure?
-This is answered with `syndDistribution(1000,50,2,30)`, which returns the expected value (mean) and the standard deviation. `syndDistribution` calls `syndSuccess` and then uses the generated probability in a binomial distribution with size `nSamp`.
+This is answered with `syndDistribution(1000,50,2,30)`, which returns the expected value (mean) and the standard deviation. `syndDistribution` calls `syndSuccess` and then uses the generated probability in a binomial distribution with size `nSamp`. `syndDistribution` passes the sensitivity of the test/likelihood of transmission to `syndExact`.
 ```
 syndDistribution <- function(n,    # population
                                  k,    # size of sample
                                  prev, # prevalence
-                                 nSamp # number of samples
+                                 nSamp, # number of samples
+                                 sensitivity=1 # sensitivity of the test/likelihood of infection
                                  ){
-  p <- syndSuccess(n,k,prev)
+  p <- syndSuccess(n,k,prev,sensitivity)
   sd <- sqrt(nSamp*p*(1-p))
   return(list(mean = nSamp*p,stdev = sd))
 }